mamaly12/User_Management/README.md

 1- Download and Extract the Source Code.

 2- Create DataBase:
-   - in the terminal of the IDE type:
+   - in the terminal of the IDE type the following commands:

-      `php bin/console doctrin:database:create`
+		a. composer update

+		b. php bin/console doctrin:database:create

 3- Create Table:
     -in the terminal of the IDE type these commands to create tables for the entities of the project: